eepgwde/pyeg0/jr/README.md

 ARIMA is not known to be too successful, but maybe with some machine learning there can be something.

+**** kdb+

+This has some simple metrics:

+mdev is a standard deviation over a sliding window

+mcount is a count over a window, so RSI can be done.

+mavg

+**** R

+fTrading has many technicals and many ready to use packages.

+r-cran-fextremes - GNU R package for financial engineering -- fExtremes r-cran-fgarch - GNU R package for financial engineering -- fGarch r-cran-fimport - GNU R package for financial engineering -- fImport r-cran-fmultivar - GNU R package for financial engineering -- fMultivar r-cran-fnonlinear - GNU R package for financial engineering -- fNonlinear r-cran-foptions - GNU R package for financial engineering -- fOptions r-cran-foreign - GNU R package to read/write data from other stat. systems r-cran-fportfolio - GNU R package for financial engineering -- fPortfolio r-cran-fregression - GNU R package for financial engineering -- fRegression r-cran-ftrading - GNU R package for financial engineering -- fTrading

 *** Strategies

 No sophisticated trader just takes a wild punt on a technical.
 Some hedging